yarlinlynn/YARSTR25495_FTO2505-B_Yarlin-Struis_DJSPP/README.md

 The Podcast app is a single-page React application (SPA) that fetches podcast data from a public API and provides interactive features like:
 - Searching podcasts by title
-- Filtering by genre
+- Filtering by genre using global state for dropdown select components
-- Sorting by date, popularity, or name
+- Sorting by A-Z, Z-A, oldest, newest, or default
 - Viewing detailed podcast information (including seasons and episodes)
-- Saving favorite episodes
+- Saving favorite episodes to local storage, including podcast image, name, description, and date/time saved
+- A recommended podcasts section that fetches a random group of 10 podcasts on each refresh
+- Theme toggle (light/dark) persisted in local storage
+- Pagination to fetch and display podcasts in batches instead of all at once

 The app is structured around modular React components, each handling a specific UI or data logic task.

 ### Key Features
 - Dynamic Routing using react-router-dom
-- API Integration via fetchPodcast and fetchPodcastDeatils
+- API Integration via fetchPodcast and fetchPodcastDetails
-- Pagination & Sorting
+- Pagination & Sorting (A-Z, Z-A, oldest, newest, default)
-- Genre Filtering
+- Filtering and Sorting via global state in dropdown selects
 - Search Functionality
+- Recommended Podcasts: Displays a random selection of 10 podcasts on each page refresh
+- Podcast Details Page: Dynamic routing to display details for a selected podcast by ID, including name, image, description, date, seasons, episode count, and a season selector to view related episodes
+- Favorites Management: Toggle button to add/remove episodes to favorites, saved in local storage with details (image, name, description, - date/time added)
+- Theme Toggle: Switch between light and dark themes, persisted in local storage
 - Loading & Error Handling

 ### Components Breakdown
 #### 1. App.jsx